 The Care Package Program was established to assist families during the initial stages of their cancer journey with a new diagnosis or relapse of cancer.
 The news that your child has cancer is both devastating and scary.
-In addition, all families must travel far from home for treatment.
+In addition, all families in the greater Wilmington area must travel far from home for treatment.
 Our hope is to alleviate some of the initial financial burden by providing gas cards, a hospital cafe discount card, and parking vouchers so the family can focus on their child rather than the stress from paying for travel to medically necessary treatment.

 - Hospital cafe discount card

 - $200 gas gift card

 The Hope Fund was established to assist families experiencing a financial crisis during childhood cancer treatments.
 All children with cancer must travel far from home for treatment, with the closest care being at UNC or Duke’s Children’s Hospitals, and some being referred as far away as New York or Texas for specialty care or clinical trials.
 There are many out of pocket expenses that come with this frequent travel, including eating out at restaurants, gas, flights, hotels, and car maintenance.
 In addition to the travel expenses, many families can experience financial crisis due to high deductible insurance plans that leave them with thousands of dollars in medical expenses they are not prepared to pay for.
 The Hope Fund can assist with paying bills such as mortgage, rent, utility payments, child care, car repairs or other treatment-related expenses of families, with a child age 19 or younger, dealing with a diagnosis of pediatric cancer living in New Hanover County, Pender and Brunswick counties North Carolina.

 - Mortgage/rent assistance

 - Utility bill payments

 - Hospital food vouchers

 - Restaurant gift cards